 - Copy of new Grant Deed

-In addition to the required paperwork, the closing water bill and a $100.00 transfer fee must be paid before stock can be transferred.
+In addition to the required paperwork, the closing water bill and applicable fees must be paid before stock can be transferred.